Walter Cawthorn

-Sir Walter Joseph Cawthorn (11 June 1896 – 4 December 1970), better known as Bill Cawthorn, also known as W. J. Cawthorn and Wally Cawthorn, was an Australian former two-star rank general who also served in the British Indian Army and Pakistan Army.
-He was a teacher, diplomat, and is considered Australia's greatest spymaster.
-Recommended by his friend Richard G. Casey, then Governor of Bengal, Cawthorn was sent to Melbourne in 1946 as an Indian representative on the Joint Chiefs of Staff in Australia.
+Sir Walter Joseph Cawthorn (11 June 1896 – 4 December 1970) also known as Bill Cawthorn, and also as W. J. Cawthorn and Wally Cawthorn, was an Australian teacher, diplomat, and a senior officer in the British Indian Army.
+He is considered Australia's greatest spymaster.

-After the Partition of British India, Cawthorn was seconded to the Pakistan Army, where he played a key role in founding the Inter-Services Intelligence (ISI) and served as its first Director General from January to June 1948.
-He was appointed Deputy Chief of Staff of the Pakistan Army from February 1948 to February 1951.
+On the recommendation of his friend Richard G. Casey, who was the then Governor of Bengal, Cawthorn was sent to Melbourne in 1946 as an Indian representative on the Joint Chiefs of Staff in Australia.
+Subsequent to the Partition of British India in August 1947, Cawthorn was seconded to the Pakistan Army, where he played a key role in founding the Inter-Services Intelligence (ISI) and served as the Deputy Chief of Staff of the Pakistan Army from February 1948 to February 1951.

 He returned to Australia in 1952 and served as Director Joint Intelligence Bureau (Australia) until 1954.
-Richard G. Casey, now Australian Minister for External Affairs, sought 'a better outlet for Cawthorn's talents' and selected him for a five-year posting as Australian High Commissioner to Pakistan.
+Richard Casey, now Australian Minister for External Affairs, sought 'a better outlet for Cawthorn's talents' and selected him for a five-year posting as Australian High Commissioner to Pakistan.
 During this time, Cawthorn forged strong ties with local political and military leaders.
 Governor-General Iskandar Ali Mirza once told Casey, 'We have no secrets from Bill Cawthorn.'
 Casey visited Karachi in 1956 and noted that due to Cawthorn's rapport with 'top Pakistanis, we are much better informed than the much larger diplomatic posts.'

-On the night of 27 October 1958, Ayub Khan informed foreign officials, including Cawthorn and U.S. Ambassador Langley, of his military coup against President Iskandar Ali Mirza and his takeover as president.
+On the night of 27 October 1958, General Ayub Khan informed foreign officials, including Cawthorn and U.S. Ambassador James M. Langley, of his military coup against President Iskandar Ali Mirza and his takeover as president.
 Both reacted sharply to the news, as Cawthorn was a close friend of Iskandar and expressed concerns about his safety.

-In March 1959, he was appointed High Commissioner of Australia to Canada, and in September 1960, he returned to take the helm of the Australian Secret Intelligence Service (ASIS).
-His tenure was characterized as 'a period of consolidation and development,' during which he served until his retirement on 3 July 1968.
+In March 1959, he was appointed High Commissioner of Australia to Canada and, in September 1960, he returned to take the helm of the Australian Secret Intelligence Service (ASIS).
+His tenure was characterised as 'a period of consolidation and development,' during which he served until his retirement on 3 July 1968.

 Early life

 Walter Joseph Cawthorn was born in Prahran, Victoria on 11 June 1896.
-He was the second child of William Cawthorn, an English commercial traveler and paper merchant, and his Victorian-born wife, Fanny Adelaide (née Williames).
+He was the second child of William Cawthorn, an English commercial traveller and paper merchant, and his Victorian-born wife, Fanny Adelaide (née Williames).
 Educated at Melbourne High School, Walter became a schoolteacher alongside his younger sister, Minnie Elizabeth Cawthorn.
 He had an older sister, Alberta Frances, who died in infancy.
-Minnie was the third child, followed by sisters Sarah Beryl and Hilda Pauline, brother William, sister Enid Ruth (Cawthorn) Cahill, and brother Colonel Dr. Frank Raymond Cawthorn OBE (1908–1957), a retired officer of the Indian Medical Services who had served in Quetta, World War II, and later as a Quarantine Officer.
+Minnie was the third child, followed by sisters Sarah Beryl and Hilda Pauline, brother William, sister Enid Ruth (Cawthorn) Cahill, and brother Frank Raymond Cawthorn, an officer of the Indian Medical Services who served in Quetta, the Second World War, and later as a Quarantine Officer.